 Just a few years ago if your Tripawd injured a remaining leg, your vet probably would have dismissed the idea of surgery.
-Thankfully, things are changing.
+Things are changing.
+Remaining leg surgery on a Tripawd is not unheard of, nor impossible to manage.

 At the 2018 Western Veterinary Conference we wanted to know more about remaining limb surgery on a Tripawd so we reached out to one of the nation’s best veterinary surgeons, Dr. Brian Beale, DVM, DACVS of Gulf Coast Veterinary Specialists.
 We asked the star of Nat Geo WILD’s Animal ER show: